black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Recursion-by-Building-a-Decimal-to-Binary-Converter/README.md

 If you're still confused about how it works under the hood, don't worry.
 Next, you'll create a simple animation to help you understand what's happening each step of the way.

 Create a new function called showAnimation.
 Leave the body of the function empty for now.

+# Step 75
+You'll show the animation when users try to convert the decimal number 5 to binary, so you'll need to add a check for that within your checkUserInput() function.

+Use an if statement to check if the value attribute of numberInput is equal to the number 5.
+Remember to use the parseInt() function to convert the string into a number before comparing it to 5.
+Leave the if statement empty for now.